 Now check the upper and lower limits option, as well as the graph option.
-Finally enter value for the significance level or leave the default of five percent.
+Finally, enter the value for the significance level or leave the default of five percent.

 Do the same for the PACF, partial autocorrelation factor.
-In the output section both the table and the graph output range defaults to the current active cell.
-For our demo we will leave them unchanged.
+In the output section both the table and the graph output range default to the current active cell.
+For our demo, we will leave them unchanged.
 Click OK to continue.

 Let's examine the output table and graph in the output table.

 Examine the ACF entry the value is computed using the ACF function.
 The ACF function references the input sample data and the lag order of the table row index.